JiiB1/JsonParser/README.md

 ### Next version content

+* Version 0.3 : (standby for v0.2)
+	* Can now create Json objects from java Classes

 * Version 0.2 : (wip)
 	* Can now modify data in fields and Json objects
-	* Can now create Json objects from Serializable Classes
    	* Replacing DottePath for a Json query system, used to perform more accurate queries on wanted fields

 ### Changelogs